Cart

 DJI L1 vs L2 - Vegetation Penetration

-Vegetation penetration with L1 was good, but clarity of tree trunks, layers of the canopy and floor level features was lower when compared to the L2.
+Vegetation penetration with L1 was acceptable, but the clarity of tree trunks, layers of the canopy, and floor-level features wasn't as clear as our team would've liked.

-It is clear that the precision on the L2 data is higher, with the point cloud having a higher density below the canopy and displaying finer detail, allowing for better and clear quantification of the biomass and topography.
+The precision on the L2 data is higher, with the point cloud having a higher density below the canopy and displaying finer detail, allowing for better and clearer quantification of the biomass and topography.

-A higher number of returns is also advantageous here, painting a clear picture of the ground level beneath the vegetation.
+A higher number of returns on the L2 is also advantageous, painting an exact picture of the ground level beneath the vegetation.

 DJI L1 vs L2 - Vegetation Penetration colourised

-Both tests visualised were conducted at 50m AGL at 6m/s.
+Both tests were conducted at 50m AGL at 6m/s.

 Returns